openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

 ### C. Send G5 BGs direct to rig (xdrip-js, Lookout/Logger)

 On your OpenAPS rig, the xdrip-js library can read directly from the G5 transmitter, similar to xdrip+ on the phone.
 It replaces the iPhone G5 mobile app, or xdrip+ on the phone, they cannot be used simultaneously (and you cannot use more than one rig with xdrip-js at a time).
 However, you can use a G5 receiver at the same time as xdrip-js.
+(The gitter channel for xdrip-js and related stuff is at https://github.com/thebookins/xdrip-js - head there for questions about setup.)
 There are two ways to use the xdrip-js library (you can only use one at a time on the rig):

 #### Lookout/Logger: